RajaSakthiyan/time-arithmetic/README.md

 # hour-arithmetic
-Library for arithmetic operation on 12-hour and 24-hour formats
+Library for arithmetic operation and conversion of 12-hour and 24-hour formats